MoodyReaper/python-array-unfairness/README.md

 >
 > Testing for all pairs, the solution provides the minimum unfairness.

-`Basically, it is a so-called "Min-Max optimization problem"`
+Basically, it is a so-called "min-max optimization problem"